Trusted WordPress tutorials, when you need them most.

 Both Wordfence and Sucuri are great choices to improve your WordPress security.
 However, we believe that Sucuri has some features that give it a slight edge over Wordfence.

 We hope this article helped you learn how to install and properly set up Wordfence on your website.
-You may also want to check out our ultimate guide on how to speed up WordPress performance and the most common WordPress errors and how to fix them.
+You may also want to check out our expert list of top reasons why WordPress sites get hacked or our guide on how to stop and prevent a DDoS attack on WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.